enoch-lightning/enoch-lightning/README.md

 ## I am a NCU student.
 - 🔭I'm currently working on the BCG project.

-- 🌱 I’m currently learning how to program.
-Including python and matlab.
+- 🌱 I’m currently learning how to program, including python and matlab.

 - 🥅2022 Goals : Being able to program python and matlab in good skills.